Yttrium-32/steam-icon-recovery/README.md

 # Steam Icon Recovery
 A simple rust application to recover lost icons for steam `.desktop` file shortcuts on linux.

-All it does is parse the game id, find the corresponding The application functions as follows:
+The application functions as follows:
 1. Parse game ID from shortcut file
-2. Find corresponding image file using [steamcmd](https://developer.valvesoftware.com/wiki/SteamCMD)
+2. Find corresponding image file using `steamcmd`
-3. Download the icon file and split it into various pngs
+3. Download the icon file and split it into various PNGs
 4. Set the icon in the shortcut file

+> [!IMPORTANT]
+> This application relies on [steamcmd](https://developer.valvesoftware.com/wiki/SteamCMD)
+to retrieve icon ID, ensure that it is installed.

 ## Usage
 ```bash